 When people hear the word cannabis, they often imagine one of the high-inducing illicit drugs.
 Yet, they’re actually just thinking of one strain of the cannabis plant family.
 To set the record straight, these strains are not all created equal.
 The effects of cannabis are much different than the effects of CBD.

-Botanically, cannabis refers to species like indica, sativa, and ruderalis and includes countless strains.
-Some strains are rich in the high-inducing compound, THC, but many contain little or no THC and a lot of CBD.
+Botanically, cannabis refers to species like indica, sativa, and ruderalis and includes countless cannabis strains.
+Some strains have higher levels of the high-inducing compound, THC, but many contain little or no THC and a lot of CBD.
 These non-psychotropic strains are cultivated as industrial hemp and contain less than 0.2% THC.
+This is not enough THC to produce a body high or unwanted side effects.

-Industrial hemp is used for many health-promoting and environmentally-friendly purposes, from crafting sustainable textiles and making compostable plastic substitutes to making CBD-rich healthcare and wellness products.
+Industrial hemp is used for many wellness-promoting and environmentally-friendly purposes, from crafting sustainable textiles and making compostable plastic substitutes to making CBD-rich wellness products.

 Hemp is not a gateway drug, nor can it get you high.
-It is one of the most important strains of cannabis sativa that may have exponential benefits for health and renewable resources.
-CBD is quickly becoming an important part of our efforts to produce a healthier and more sustainable society.
+It is one of the most important strains of cannabis sativa that may have exponential benefits for wellbeing and renewable resources.
+CBD is quickly becoming an important part of our efforts to produce a better and more sustainable society.

 2. CBD Is Addictive

 Because CBD does not induce a high, it is not an addictive substance.
 CBD-users experience only the beneficial effects of hemp and none of the negative effects.
-Many enthusiasts of CBD state that they experience improvements in markers of mental health and say that CBD helps relax the nervous system.
+Many enthusiasts of CBD state that they experience improvements in markers of mental wellbeing and say that CBD supports calm and relaxation.

 Far from being a substance that promotes long-term addictive behaviour or heavy users, CBD can improve your sense of well-being and help you feel more balanced.